John E. Sindoni

 Mr. Sindoni's pro bono experience includes having represented a prisoner in a section 1983 action alleging use of excessive force by prison guards.
 The case settled on the eve of trial.

-Mr. Sindoni was selected to the Pennsylvania “Super Lawyers Rising Stars” list issued by Thomson Reuters each year from 2015 through 2018 and the Pennsylvania “Super Lawyer” list in 2019 and 2020.
+Mr. Sindoni was selected to the Pennsylvania “Super Lawyers Rising Stars” list issued by Thomson Reuters each year from 2015 through 2018 and the Pennsylvania “Super Lawyer” list in 2019 through 2022.